jerch/node-tinycc/doc/api.md

 **Kind**: static method of [<code>node-tinycc</code>](#module_node-tinycc)
 <a name="module_node-tinycc.CFuncType"></a>

-### tcc.CFuncType(restype, args) ⇒ <code>function</code>
+### tcc.CFuncType(restype, args, [variadic]) ⇒ <code>function</code>
-Wrapper for lazy evaluation of a ffi.ForeignFunction.
+Wrapper for lazy evaluation of a ffi.ForeignFunction or ffi.VariadicForeignFunction.
-This is needed to postpone the creation of a ffi.ForeignFunction until we got the real C symbol pointer.
+This is needed to postpone the creation of the ffi function until we got the real C symbol pointer.

 **Kind**: static method of [<code>node-tinycc</code>](#module_node-tinycc)